Why Manufacturing Engineering Suits You The Best?

 Where Can You Work After Graduation?

-Bradley manufacturing graduates currently hold leadership positions at companies such as The Boeing Company, Caterpillar Inc., Deere & Co., Ford Motor Company, Motorola, and Hewlett Packard.
-Bradley's graduates from the manufacturing engineering program have an average starting salary exceeding $62,000 per year.
+Bradley’s Manufacturing Engineering graduates currently hold leadership positions in companies such as The Boeing Company, Caterpillar Inc., Deere & Co., Ford Motor Company, Motorola, and Hewlett Packard.
+These graduates have an average starting salary exceeding $62,000 per year (in 2013).